solidify/jira-azuredevops-migrator/docs/faq.md

 ## 3. How to map custom field?

-- To map a custom field by value we have to add a mapping in the configuration file.
+- To map a custom field by value we have to add a mapping in the configuration file, using the custom field name:

+    ```
+    {
+        "source": "Custom Field Name Jira",
+        "source-type": "name",
+        "target": "Custom.CustomFieldNameADO"
+    },

-- First, inspect the REST API response to find the **field key** for your custom field.
+- Alternatively, we can map the filed kay instead of the name.
+Inspect the REST API response to find the **field key** for your custom field.
 This is usually something like **customfield_12345**.

 Example: